rpt27-sdc-ldap/reviews-service/README.md

 <br /> <br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br />

+## Usage

 * Audible Reviews is a component in a mock Audible page.
 Audible Reviews displays the reviews for a given book.

 * Database Folder includes 2 database helpers: seedDB seeds the database and seedDBHelperFunctions helps with seeding the database.

+* Run node Database/databaseHelpers/seedDB to seed the database

 * MongoDB database setup is in Database/database.js.